raandree/230703AdTroubleshooting/README.md

 1. How does the non-Microsoft DNS server system make sure, that dynamic updates are always secure?
 We did not find any traces of Kerberos authentication to the DNS servers.

+2. There are numerous accounts with Kerberos unconstained delegation activated.
+This should be switched to contained delegation.

 EnableForwarderReordering